cloudtruth/terraform-provider-cloudtruth/docs/resources/access_grant.md

 page_title: "cloudtruth_access_grant Resource - terraform-provider-cloudtruth"
 subcategory: ""
 description: |-
-  A grant which assigns a access role to a principal (user/group) to an environment or project
+  A grant which assigns a access role to a principal (user/group) to an environment or project.
+  NOTE: in order to assign access to users and groups, you must set one interactive user as the owner of the resource first.
+  After that you can assign non-owner roles to other users and groups.
 ---

 # cloudtruth_access_grant (Resource)

-A grant which assigns a access role to a principal (user/group) to an environment or project
+A grant which assigns a access role to a principal (user/group) to an environment or project.
+NOTE: in order to assign access to users and groups, you must set one interactive user as the owner of the resource first.
+After that you can assign non-owner roles to other users and groups.